Dulwich College Seoul

 About Dulwich College Seoul

 Dulwich College Seoul opened its innovatively designed building in September 2010 and boasts state-of-the-art educational facilities in the heart of one of Asia’s most dynamic cities.
-The College has expanded to become a through school offering places to over 650 students from Nursery to Year 13 age groups, nurturing all aspects of each child’s intellectual, physical, creative and social development.
+The College has expanded to become a through school offering places to 700 students from Reception to Year 13 age groups, nurturing all aspects of each child’s intellectual, physical, creative and social development.
 Dulwich fully embraces standards of academic, sporting and artistic excellence in an international setting, whilst recognising the rich and varied culture of its host country.